Brightline: Future expansion

+Jacksonville

 As part of the initial construction for Brightline, All Aboard Florida said it was considering an extension to Jacksonville, Florida.

-In October 2019, Brightline announced plans to start building a station in PortMiami in 2020.
-However, as of 2022, the plans for the station have been removed from Brightline's website.

-Brightline has expressed interest in serving at the Miami Intermodal Center, at the facility where Amtrak plans to relocate its service, but no negotiations are currently underway, according to FDOT.

-Brightline has also expressed interest in adding a station on Florida's Treasure Coast and another on the Space Coast between West Palm Beach and Orlando.
-In August 2018, the company asked cities in the area to submit proposals for station locations.
-Fort Pierce, which last had passenger train service on July 31, 1968, has expressed interest.
-The city of Stuart has also indicated that it will be negotiating for a potential station.
-Brightline has indicated that Stuart is the most likely location for a Treasure Coast station, and that Cocoa would make the most sense for a Space Coast station, both because of proximity to Port Canaveral's cruise lines as well as for positioning for future expansion to Jacksonville.
-Neither station has been committed in writing, and both are pending market studies, as completion of the line to Orlando is the top priority for Brightline.
+Brightline currently owns passenger trackage rights along the entire Florida East Coast Railway corridor, making the prospect of an expansion of Brightline to Jacksonville much simpler due to some of the existing rail infrastructure already in place.
+However, no commitment has been made in writing, as starting the development of the line to Tampa is the top priority for Brightline.

 Commuter rail

-In 2020, it was revealed that Brightline was planning a commuter rail service to complement their existing service.
+In 2020, it was revealed that Brightline and local governments were planning a commuter rail service to complement the existing Brightline service.
 Referred to as the Northeast Corridor, trains would run between MiamiCentral and Aventura with five stations between.
 Brightline and the Miami-Dade County Commission agreed to access fees in November 2020.
 The estimated cost for full buildout of the line is $325 million.
-Operations are expected to start as early as 2024.
+Operations were expected to start as early as 2024.
+By 2023, station locations had been identified and service frequencies for trains were expected to be every 30 to 60 minutes.

-The following year, the Florida Department of Transportation and Broward County executed a memorandum of understanding to implement a passenger transportation system along the FEC corridor.
+In 2021, the Florida Department of Transportation and Broward County executed a memorandum of understanding to implement a passenger transportation system along the FEC corridor.
 Plans call for a 27 mi commuter rail route starting at Aventura station in the south and running as far north as Deerfield Beach.
 Service could start in 2028.

+It has also been proposed that the commuter service could go through Palm Beach County if a deal is reached with the county, stopping at destinations such as Delray Beach and going as far north as Jupiter, the latter of which has no passenger rail service.

-Brightline West
+Brightline West (Greater Los Angeles to Las Vegas)

-On September 18, 2018, Fortress Investment Group announced that it would acquire XpressWest, a venture capital proposal to build a privately funded high-speed rail passenger train from Apple Valley, California to Las Vegas, Nevada from hotel developer Marnell Corrao Associates.
+On September 18, 2018, Fortress Investment Group announced that it would acquire XpressWest, a venture capital proposal to build a privately funded high-speed rail passenger train from Apple Valley, California, to Las Vegas, Nevada, from hotel developer Marnell Corrao Associates.
 When Fortress subsequently entered into its partnership with Virgin Group in 2019, it was announced that the newly formed consortium will build and operate XpressWest when it opens.
 In September 2020, Fortress Investment Group renamed the project Brightline West.